-Raphael Rashid is a freelance journalist, fixer and translator based in Seoul, South Korea.
-He is the co-founder of Korea Exposé.
+Raphael Rashid is a freelance journalist based in Seoul, South Korea.
 Having pursued Korean Studies at an undergraduate (SOAS, University of London) and graduate (Korea University) level, Raphael has a solid understanding about Korea, inter-Korean relations, and the Korean language.
 Raphael worked at Korea's largest global PR agency for a period of 3-years representing Korea's biggest conglomerates including Samsung.
 Through this, Raphael gained invaluable experience in Korea's worklife as well as insights into the world of chaebol.
-Regardless of the ask, Raphael thrives to deliver the task at hand.
-This includes translation (Korean to English), fixing for a documentary, research in Korean, and news monitoring.

 Business Insider spoke to numerous South Koreans at a peace rally on Saturday organized by Solidarity for Peace and Reunification of Korea (SPARK) and on the streets of Seoul near City Hall on Sunday.

 Accommodation booking platforms are transforming the motel landscape in S. Korea, dispelling their taboo and creating a new genre of boutique fusion hotels.

 Foreign investors have expressed strong interest in developing multi-billion dollar mega resorts in S. Korea.
 But there's a big catch: almost all casinos are off-limits for local citizens.